 Use wood pocket hole plugs to fill the exposed pocket holes in the side rails.
 Then apply glue and seat them in the pocket hole.

 After the glue is dry, come back and cut them flush with a flush trim saw or sand them flush.

 Installing the Kids Workbench Top and Shelf

-From 3/4″ MDF, cut a top to 32″ x 16″.
-Round the corners then roundover the top and bottom edges that will be exposed.
+Next cut a top from MDF and round the corners.
+Then roundover the top and bottom edges that will be exposed.

 Roundover all sharp edges and sand everything to 150 or 220 grit and then finish with waterbased polyurethane.
 Install the pegboard with 3/4″ pocket screws through the holes and into the cleats.
 Install the top with 1-1/4″ pocket screws.
 Drop the shelf into place, no need to secure with screws.

 Now load it up with some pegboard organizers and tools and your little builder is ready to enjoy their new kids workbench!
 Download the plan below and go checkout my other builds on my Projects Page.